Balance Sheet Template

 Current Ratio shows your ability to cover your current liabilities so it should be more than 1.
 Otherwise, it would be a sign of trouble if you run into financial difficulty.

 Debt Ratio shows what share of your assets is financed by debt, and provides a measure of financial risk you’re taken.
 Normally, shouldn’t be more than 0.7 because higher ratio suggests higher risk.

 Debt-To-Equity Ratio shows how much your financial position is leveraged.
 The more its value, the more financial distress.

 Working capital shows how much of your current assets are financed by long-term, rather short-term, sources.
 Higher working capital indicates your ability to finance current operation without relying on the short-term borrowings.

-Last section is an auto-generated Print Form of this balance sheet template.
+Last section is an auto-generated blank balance sheet form of this balance sheet template.
 You can create a consolidated report and email to your bank in just a few seconds.

 BALANCE SHEET TEMPLATE FEATURES SUMMARY: